Teoscar Hernández Player Props: Mariners vs. Padres

 Teoscar Hernández At The Plate

-- Hernandez has seven doubles, two triples, nine home runs and nine walks while hitting .241.
+- Hernandez has seven doubles, two triples, 10 home runs and nine walks while batting .246.

+- Hernandez is batting .389 with one homer during his last outings and is riding a four-game hitting streak.

+- He has gone deep in nine games this season (15.0%), leaving the park in 4% of his plate appearances.

-- Hernandez has picked up an RBI in 35.6% of his games this year, with two or more RBI in 11.9% of his games.
-He has also driven in three or more runs in one contest.
+- Hernandez has driven in a run in 22 games this season (36.7%), including eight games with more than one RBI (13.3%).
+He has also driven in three or more of his team's runs in one contest.

-- In 18 of 59 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 19 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.